sbin0819/react-video-wizard/README.md

-# Headless video player for React
+# video player controls for React